 The legislation on remedies and sanctions can be considered to be reasonably in line with the directive in the light of the principles stated by the CJEU case law on sanctions.
 However, the 2016 decriminalisation provided by Decree No. 8 of 15 January 2016, although it aims to reduce the workload of the criminal courts, represents a retrograde step in the effectiveness of sanctions.
-However, the fact that positive action measures can be provided as remedies against collective discrimination ascertained by the judge is an effective tool.
+Nevertheless, the fact that positive action measures can be provided as remedies against collective discrimination ascertained by the judge is an effective tool.
 Also effective is the sanction of revocation of public benefits or even the exclusion, for a certain period, from any further award of financial or credit inducements or from any public tender in the case of direct or indirect discrimination.

 Finally, the legislation on the role of equality bodies and social partners complies with the EU law, too.
 However, equality bodies experience problems in relation to financing.
 Another issue for equality bodies, linked to that of financing, is their independence.
 Indeed, the EONC's president and deputy president are appointed by the Minister of Labour.
 Some doubts as to the body's independence are also raised by the fact that its functioning, organisation and financing depend on the Ministry of Labour.
-Equality advisers are financed https://giuricivile.it/contro-la-violenza-domestica-e-di-genere-il-ddl-codice-rosso/.
+Equality advisers are financed and managed by the Ministry of Labour or the local bodies where they are set up, which implies that they are, to say the least, economically dependent on the bodies that host them.